itfanr/ros2-wiki/Windows-Development-Setup.md

 ```
 > choco install -y git
 ```
-You will need to append the CMake bin folder `C:\Program Files\Git\bin` to the PATH.
+You will need to append the CMake bin folder `C:\Program Files\Git\bin` to the PATH. (last seen not needed on Windows 10)

 Then Python 3: